hamax97/design-patterns-cpp/README.md

-# design-patterns-cpp
+# Design Principles using C++ 11,14,17
-Description and examples of the SOLID design principles with the C++ programming language.
+Description and examples of many of the design principles using the C++ programming language.